Malicious URL Detection using Machine Learning: A Survey: Feature Representation

-DNS Fluxiness features were proposed to look for malicious URLs that would hide their identity by using proxy networks and quickly changing their host \cite{holz2008detection,choi2011detecting}. \cite{chu2013protect} define \emph{domain age} and \emph{domain confidence} (dependent on similarity with a white-list) level which help determine the fluxiness nature of the URL (e.g. malicious URLs using fast flux will have a small domain age). \cite{sorio2013detection} propose new features to detect malicious URLs that are hidden within trusted sites.
+DNS Fluxiness features were proposed to look for malicious URLs that would hide their identity by using proxy networks and quickly changing their host \cite{holz2008detection,choi2011detecting}. \cite{antonakakis2010building} propose using additional host-based features including BGP prefixes and honeypot features.
+This work is extended in \cite{antonakakis2011detecting} where traffic features are incorporated. \cite{antonakakis2012throw} look into analyzing streams of unsuccessful domain name resolutions. \cite{chu2013protect} define \emph{domain age} and \emph{domain confidence} (dependent on similarity with a white-list) level which help determine the fluxiness nature of the URL (e.g. malicious URLs using fast flux will have a small domain age). \cite{sorio2013detection} propose new features to detect malicious URLs that are hidden within trusted sites.
 They extract \emph{header} features from HTTP response headers.
-They also use the \emph{age} obtained from the time stamp value of the last modified header. \cite{xu2013cross} propose \emph{Application Layer} features and \emph{Network Layer} features to devise a cross-layer mechanism to detect malicious URLs. \cite{chiba2016domainprofiler} suggest the usage of \emph{temporal variation patterns} based on active analysis of DNS logs, to help discover domain names that could be abused in the future.
+They also use \emph{age} obtained from the time stamp value of the last modified header. \cite{xu2013cross} propose \emph{Application Layer} and \emph{Network Layer} features to devise a cross-layer mechanism to detect malicious URLs. \cite{chiba2016domainprofiler} suggest the usage of \emph{temporal variation patterns} based on active analysis of DNS logs, to help discover domain names that could be abused in the future.